Louis B. Brodsky: SS Bremen verdict

 Brodsky's most noteworthy decision came in a case involving six men arrested during a riot which occurred on July 26, 1935.
 He freed five of the six individuals who tore the Nazi swastika from the SS Bremen on account that their actions were justified, as Brodsky compared the Nazi emblem to a "pirate flag".
 He refused an apology even though German newspapers and government officials demanded one.
 United States Secretary of State Cordell Hull sent to Nazi Germany a note of "regret" for Brodsky's decision.

+Brodsky's verdict became a catalyst for the adoption of Nuremberg Laws, which made the Swastika Flag the national flag of Nazi Germany.